Kareadita/Kavita/README.md

         restart: unless-stopped
 ```

-**Note: Kavita is under heavy development and is being updated all the time, so the tag for current builds is `:nightly`.
+**Note: Kavita is under heavy development and is being updated frequently, so the tag for current builds is `:nightly`.
 The `:latest` tag will be the latest stable release.
 There is also the `:alpine` tag if you want a smaller image, but it is only available for x64 systems.**

 ## Feature Requests
 Got a great idea?
 Throw it up on the FeatHub or vote on another idea.
 Please check the [Project Board](https://github.com/Kareadita/Kavita/projects) first for a list of planned features.